BYO-UPM/HUPA_database/data/HUPA_db/README.md

 * RRR:

   * Row identifier (rowID) with three digits (001, 002, 003, ...).
-  * It is unique for each recording within the Excel file.
+  * It is unique for each recording within the spreadsheet.
   * It allows unambiguous identification of each recording, even when other fields coincide.

 * PATIENTCODE:

-  * Numerical code representing the voice pathology, as defined in the "Patient code" and "Pathology" fields of the Excel file.
+  * Numerical code representing the voice pathology, as defined in the "Patient code" and "Pathology" fields of the spreadsheet.
   * It summarises the speaker's main diagnosis (e.g. nodules, polyp, sulcus, oedema, etc.).
   * For healthy speakers, the value 0 is used, indicating absence of pathology.